 Technology: Astrocast operates a nanosatellite network in LEO.

-Coverage: Astrocast aims to provide global IoT connectivity, covering 100% of the Earth’s surface, including remote land and sea regions.
+Coverage: Astrocast aims to provide extensive IoT connectivity, covering 100% of the Earth’s surface, including remote land and sea regions.
 They cover Europe, Australia and New Zealand, South Africa – full list of countries available here.

 Target Market: Agriculture, maritime, logistics, and environmental monitoring sectors.